FSXAC/FSXAC.github.io/_posts/2018-08-02-avengers-disintegration.md

 #   - processing
 #   - avengers
 # toc: false
-# excerpt: "I Don't Feel So Good"
+excerpt: I Don't Feel So Good.
-# header:
+header:
-#   teaser: /assets/default.jpg
+  teaser: /assets/blog/default.jpg
-#   overlay_image: /assets/default.jpg
+  overlay_image: /assets/blog/default.jpg
-#   overlay_filter: 0.4
+  overlay_filter: 0.4
 ---

 In this small project, my objective is to take an input image and disintegrate it into particles.
 I will be using [Processing 3](https://processing.org/) because it's easy to do quick graphical interactives and I'm familiar with it.